spatie/laravel-health/docs/installation-setup.md

 ## Migrating the database

 This package can store health check results [in various ways](https://spatie.be/docs/laravel-health/v1/storing-results/general).
 When using the `EloquentHealthResultStore` the check results will be stored in the database.
-To create the `check_result_history_items` table, you must create and run the migration.
+To create the `health_check_result_history_items` table, you must create and run the migration.

 ```bash
 php artisan vendor:publish --tag="health-migrations"